2020–21 Arsenal F.C. season: February

 The Europa League knockout phase began with matches in the round of 32 on 18 February, and Arsenal took on Benfica.
-Because of COVID-19 travel restrictions, the first leg match took placed at the Stadio Olimpico in Rome instead of at Benfica's home ground, the Estádio da Luz, in Lisbon.
+Because of COVID-19 travel restrictions, the first leg match took place at the Stadio Olimpico in Rome instead of at Benfica's home ground, the Estádio da Luz, in Lisbon.
 Arsenal had the first big chance of the game in the eighteenth minute: Dani Ceballos played a through pass to fellow Spaniard Héctor Bellerín, who ran past Benfica left-back Álex Grimaldo.
 Bellerín played in a low cross and found Pierre-Emerick Aubameyang, hot off a hat-trick, but the forward missed just wide with his left foot from eight yards as he tried to slot it in past Helton Leite.
 Neither team managed to get another major chance in the first half, and the score remained 0–0 at halftime.
 In the fifty-third minute, a Benfica corner found its way to Diogo Gonçalves on the edge of the box, but his cross was blocked by Emile Smith Rowe, whose arm made contact with the ball.
 After taking a moment to think about it, referee Cüneyt Çakır branded a yellow card to Smith Rowe and awarded Benfica the penalty, which Pizzi converted just past the reach of Bernd Leno.
 However, the Portuguese side's lead did not last long.
 After dragging a shot wide minutes ago, Bukayo Saka tapped in a Cédric cross from close range.
 Neither team managed to break the 1–1 deadlock; Aubameyang came close to putting Arsenal on top in the sixty-third minute but he dragged his shot wide.

 On 21 February, Arsenal returned to Premier League action to face league leaders Manchester City at Emirates Stadium.
 Like in the previous fixture in mid-October, the Gunners lost 1–0, with the only goal coming from Raheem Sterling again.
 Less than 80 seconds into the game, Riyad Mahrez hit a looping cross that found Sterling in the box, who headed the ball in from six yards out and gave Bernd Leno little chance to make a save.
 City dominated the rest of the game and had a greater percentage of scoring chances, including an eightieth-minute João Cancelo trivela shot from close range that curled just wide of the post.
 Arsenal, on the other hand, only managed one shot on target, that being a long range effort from Kieran Tierney at the half-hour mark.